 Specifically, the RPA delivered the following key benefits:

 - Improved quality by reducing human error and creating a complete audit trail to support testing activities.

 - Reduced the testing cycle from over eight weeks to near real time, with no document requests or delays.

 - Generated and tested control artifacts five times faster.

 - Increased testing coverage tenfold over the previous manual sample-based testing, replacing manual samples with population-based testing in nearly real time.

 Of course, once you build something, you have to maintain it.
 For this internal audit group, this engagement was only an initial project to spearhead a broader program.
-The next logical step for any organization looking to deploy RPA in an IT control or other environment would be to establish a center of excellence to ensure that the implementation is executed according to plan and that ongoing maintenance and bot oversight is performed.
+The next logical step for any organisation looking to deploy RPA in an IT control or other environment would be to establish a center of excellence to ensure that the implementation is executed according to plan and that ongoing maintenance and bot oversight is performed.

 As RPA use for a variety of functions increases, it is important for internal audit leaders to not only become familiar with the technology and how it works but also learn how to control the associated risks.
-This engagement illustrates one way to simultaneously acquire that knowledge and position internal audit as an RPA resource for all internal stakeholders, adding value to the entire organization.
+This engagement illustrates one way to simultaneously acquire that knowledge and position internal audit as an RPA resource for all internal stakeholders, adding value to the entire organisation.